 The availability of different loan structures and a long-term partnership can offset a slight cost advantage for a personal loan.
 If there were any reason to dismiss business loans altogether, it would be because your business is less than six months old.
 As long as you fulfill this requirement, business loans are usually the logical choice.

 Business Loan vs. Personal Loan: Making Your Decision

 At this point, you should have an idea of the criteria that can sway you towards either direction.
-If you’re still not sure which loan makes sense for you, it’s time to research sources of both options.
+If you’re still unsure which loan makes sense for you, it’s time to research sources of both options.

 You won’t know what you can qualify for until you ask.
-This is a big decision, so don’t be afraid to be honest with each institution when it comes to requirements as well as your goals.
+This is a big decision, so don’t be afraid, to be honest with each institution regarding requirements and goals.
 No reputable institution would advise you to choose their product if they didn’t believe you’d be able to qualify or pay it back.
 The right option will be what’s best for your business, your credit, and your day-to-day responsibilities.
 But you won’t have the comfort of knowing you chose the right option unless you see what’s out there.
 It’s a long process that will make you much more knowledgeable about one of your most vital resources: business financing.